adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

         price: number;
     }

-We can use our method to fetch a list of available cars, and what data we need:
+We can use our method to fetch a list of available cars, and what data we need for each:

     fetchData('id, name', '/api/cars');